brianmcananey/VSCode_Project3/README.md

 ### Typography

-I have chose the "Oswald" font as I believe it suits the layout of the website and simple style the website is going for.
-The back-up font is san-serif.
+I have chose the "sans-serif" font as I believe it suits the layout of the website and simple style the website is going for.
+The back-up font is Times New Roman.

 ### Imagery